Table of contents

 Skills you’ll build: Answering technical interview questions, coding test, dynamic programming, presentations

 The cliché is true: interviews really are a two-way street.
-What questions you ask during an interview don’t just reflect on you but also can give you a better understanding of the company.
+What questions you ask during an interview don’t just reflect on you but also can give you a better understanding of the company and whether you’ll actually want the job, if you get it.
 Recruiters can be especially helpful with more logistical questions about benefits and company culture.

 “Keep in mind that the recruiter is there to help you, guide you, and advocate for you!”
 Daniela Herrera, director of recruitment operations and ED&I at R/GA, says.
 “Feel free to ask them about the rest of the process, the interviewers you’ll meet with, the company culture, and your potential new team and manager.
 Recruiters will also be there to guide you through the offer process and will be able to answer your questions about company benefits, perks, and policies.”